Category: New Jersey

 - Your gross income on Line 28 is more than $20,000 ($10,000 if filing status is single or married/CU partner, filing separate return), or you (and/or your spouse/civil union partner if filing jointly) were 65 years of age or older or blind or disabled on the last day of the tax year.

-Note: Taxpayers who were not 65 years of age or older or blind or disabled on December 31, 2011, with gross income of $20,000 or less ($10,000 if filing status is single or married/CU partner, filing separate), are not eligible for a property tax credit.
+Taxpayers with gross income of $20,000 or less ($10,000 if filing status is single or married/CU partner, filing separate return) are eligible for a property tax credit

 Principal Residence- A principal residence means a homestead, either owned or rented, actually and continually occupied as your permanent residence.
 Do not include property taxes paid for a vacation home, a “second home,” or property which the owner rents to someone else.